ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/lixiang957/CVE-2021-36630](https://github.com/lixiang957/CVE-2021-36630) :  ![starts](https://img.shields.io/github/stars/lixiang957/CVE-2021-36630.svg) ![forks](https://img.shields.io/github/forks/lixiang957/CVE-2021-36630.svg)

 ## CVE-2021-36594
- ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ DO NOT USE THIS CANDIDATE NUMBER.
 ConsultIDs: none.
 Reason: This candidate was withdrawn by its CNA.
 Further investigation showed that it was not a security issue.
 Notes: none.

 - [https://github.com/mir-hossein/Statement](https://github.com/mir-hossein/Statement) :  ![starts](https://img.shields.io/github/stars/mir-hossein/Statement.svg) ![forks](https://img.shields.io/github/forks/mir-hossein/Statement.svg)

 ## CVE-2021-36593
- ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ DO NOT USE THIS CANDIDATE NUMBER.
 ConsultIDs: none.
 Reason: This candidate was withdrawn by its CNA.
 Further investigation showed that it was not a security issue.
 Notes: none.